 National Domestic Violence Month

-October is National Domestic Violence Month.
-If you or someone you know is a victim of domestic violence, please contact Nicole for information on options and resources.
+October is National Domestic Violence Awareness Month.
+If you or someone you know is a victim of domestic violence, please contact Krista for information on options and resources.
 We have also provided links to family violence shelters and prevention: